CosimoRusso/coco-expenses-v2/README.md

 Next planned features, in order of development

 - Automatic db backup
+- Fix email confirmation flow
+- Fix CSS with a strategy (tailwind?)
+- Show Graphs
 - export expenses in csv
-- Show Graphs
-- Session cookie should renew on every access
 - filter and search expenses
 - local development without docker
-- Use tailwind for consistent and decent style
 - Deploy script should run on my PC and deploy through ssh on the remote machine
 - Add a button to mark a forecast expense as paid